 Ear infections are common in babies and young children, especially between the ages of 6 and 18 months.
 Often the infection clears up by itself within a few days.
-While it might be painful for 2 or 3 days, pain relief medication can help.
+You child’s ears might be painful for 2 or 3 days.
+Pain relief medication can help.

 There are 2 common types of ear infection: